-Last month, as I drove back home to Florida from my annual holiday trip to Illinois, I stayed a few days with my dear friends, Tom and Patti.
+Last month, as I drove back home to Florida from my annual Christmas trip to Illinois, I stayed a few days with my dear friends, Tom and Patti.
 They live in Atlanta and it is a great midway stopping point.
 Their house always feels like home to me and frankly, I hate to leave.
 Heck, their cat, who doesn’t like anyone, sleeps between my legs!

 When I told my Dad I would be staying in Atlanta for a few days, he was quick to remind me of Benjamin Franklin’s famous saying: “Fish and visitors smell in three days.”
 (I’m not sure, but that may have been a hint, since I’d been at Dad’s house for more than three weeks by that time).
-I love visiting friends but always worry about whether I’ve overstaying my welcome.
+I love visiting friends but always worry about whether I’ve overstayed my welcome.
 I’d been in Atlanta for two or three days when I broached the subject with Tom.

 “You have to promise to tell me if my being here is ever too much,” I said as we were about to sit down to dinner.